mimiyin/choreographic-interventions-s18/README.md

 ### Assignment
    * Read pgs.
 36-42 (Tempo and Duration) 147-149 (Jo Ha Kyu) of [The Viewpoints Book](http://www.amazon.com/The-Viewpoints-Book-Practical-Composition/dp/1559362413)
-   * Select chapters from The Geometry of Music
-   * Complete Chapter 4 of Workbook

-   ***

-## Week 9: Rhythm and Tempo

-### Questions
-   * What is the difference?
-Rhythm v.
-Tempo
-   * Can computers groove?
-   * How many ways can you interact with a rhythm?

-### In-class
-   * Building polyrhythms
-      * With bodies
-      * With code
-      * With bodies through code
-   * Final Project discussion

 ###  Assignment
 Create 1-3 brainstorm drafts of your final project to test in class.